SimpleHomelab/Deployrr-Docs/README.md

 ## Overview

 This repository contains the official documentation for Deployrr, a sophisticated application deployment tool designed to simplify container management and application deployment processes.
-The documentation is built using Markdown and is hosted on WikiDocs.
+The documentation is built using WikiDocs and available at [https://docs.deployrr.app](https://docs.deployrr.app).

 ## Purpose